 The root chakra is called muladhara in Sanskrit.
 When the root chakra is open, we feel grounded, stable, and secure.
 Whether you take this literally or not, yoga offers tools for helping to increase a yogi’s sense of security.
 If you’re feeling insecure, you may need to focus on rooting.

-Rooting with The First Chakra
+Rooting in Yoga With the First Chakra

 Grounding yoga poses are great for establishing physical stability.
 Notice when your teacher tells you to “root into the ground.”
 You may be in downward dog, tree pose, or even headstand when this cue is given.